Interaction between initial behavior of temperature and the mean curvature of the interface in two-phase heat conductors: Proof of Theorem

 We employ in principle the blow-up arguments due to Ni-Takagi \cite{NT1993} which succeeded to extract the mean curvature of the boundary from the asymptotic behavior of the least-energy solutions of a singularly perturbed semilinear elliptic Neumann problem.
 By straightening the boundary and introducing the scaling related to the small parameter $\varepsilon$ in their singularly perturbed problem, they find the mean curvature of the boundary in the elliptic equation satisfied by the first-order approximation in $\varepsilon$ as $\varepsilon \to 0^+$ (see \cite[(2.4), p.251 and (2.8), p.252]{NT1993}).

-Here we straighten the interface and introduce the scaling related to the large parameter $\lambda$ for the Laplace-Stieltjes transform of the solution.
-Then we can find the mean curvature of the interface in the elliptic equation \eqref{limit equation 2nd} satisfied by the first-order approximation $S_\infty$ in $\lambda^{-\frac12}$ as $\lambda \to +\infty$ of $V_\lambda^*$.
-Our proof consists of seven steps.
+Here we straighten the interface and introduce the standard parabolic scaling with a small positive parameter $\varepsilon$.
+Then we can find the mean curvature of the interface in the inhomogeneous diffusion equation \eqref{limit equation 2nd} satisfied by the first-order approximation $S^*$ in $\varepsilon$ as $\varepsilon \to 0^+$ of the scaled solution $v^\varepsilon$.
+Our proof consists of six steps.